 Moody Gardens is the pride of Galveston Island.
 The highlights are the three themed pyramids: Aquarium, Rain Forest, and Discovery.

 Explore the Aquarium Pyramid and tour the South Atlantic, the Caribbean and the North Pacific.
 Enjoy the Rain Forest Pyramid which has over 1000 types of luxurious plants from the rain forests of Asia, Africa and the Americas.
 Learn about the interesting world of science at the Discovery Pyramid which puts on a number of absorbing exhibitions.

 3. Schlitterbahn Waterpark

 Schlitterbahn Galveston Island Waterpark features 35 thrilling water adventure rides.
 Experience the thrills of speed slides, tube slides, and a surf ride.

 4. Galveston Island Historic Pleasure Pier

-The Galveston Island Historic Pleasure Pier features family-oriented attractions with 16 rides, midway games, food venues and retail shops.
+The family-oriented Pleasure Pier features 16 rides, midway games, food venues and retail shops.